 Scott Tannas may be considered to be the promoter of the Corporation in that he took the initiative in founding and organizing the Corporation.
-The promoter holds, directly and indirectly, 1,041,000 Common Shares and 300,000 stock options to purchase Common Shares.
+The promoter holds, directly and indirectly, 1,200,000 Common Shares, representing 3.92% of the issued and outstanding Common Shares, and 345,000 stock options to purchase Common Shares.